iancedev/mcstats/README.md

 - ✅ **Modpack Information** - Displays modpack name, version, and project ID (from TOML config or server response)

 ### Latency & Performance
-- ✅ **Client-Side Latency** - Measures latency from your browser to the Minecraft server (not just server-to-server)
+- ✅ **External Route Latency** - Measures network latency to the Minecraft server via external route (not localhost)
+- ✅ **Accurate Measurement** - Shows the actual latency that external clients would experience, even when servers are on the same machine
 - ✅ **Real-Time Updates** - Auto-refresh every 30 seconds
 - ✅ **Manual Refresh** - Click button to instantly check server status